-Step 1: Launch Safari or iBooks or any app that allows you to select blocks of text.
+Step 1: Launch Safari or any app that allows you to select blocks of text.
 We’re going to launch Safari for the purposes of this tutorial.

 Step 2: Tap and hold any word in Safari to select the word like you would to cut or copy.

 Step 3: Now tap Look Up in the bubble menu.

 Bringing up a definition page for a word presents all kinds of information.
 You can tap on one of the entries to get more information about the word.
 In addition to the meaning of the word, you should also see examples of how to use it in a sentence and its origin, if possible.

 If you downloaded more than one dictionary, multiple word definitions from other sources and in other languages will be presented here.
 For example, you can download foreign language dictionaries to translate foreign words to English.